5 Game Day Strategies to Gain Wins in Your Ministry

 Game Day Strategy #2: Win With the Right Equipment

 Forward-thinking churches know that the single greatest investment they’ll make each and every week is in their children’s and youth programs.
-After all, we’re handing off the baton of our faith to kids, relying on them to carry it forward to the next generations.
-Kids who don’t like attending church services, who feel forced to go, or who remain unconnected emotionally and spiritually with the volunteers will grow into adults who don’t attend church.
-A church’s investment into quality, relationships, programs, equipment, and events for children and families is an investment in spiritual growth and church attendance decades from now.
+After all, where will the church be if we don’t invest in the next generations?
+Kids who don’t like attending church services, who feel forced to go, or who remain disconnected from the volunteers will grow into adults who don’t attend church.

-Flourishing and growing churches have many things that are different about each one of them.
-But one common thread remains the same: They all invest financially in their children’s ministry.
+Flourishing and growing churches are intrinsically unique, but one common thread remains the same: They all invest financially in their children’s ministry.
 They don’t ask the children’s team members to buy their own supplies or do their own fundraising.
-Healthy churches know they must set budgets, and they prioritize what and where funds are spent.
-One of the foremost goals of any church that loves kids is to ensure that the children’s ministry is supported financially and has the tools, equipment, and resources needed to succeed.
-Big or small, lavish or tight budget—smart churches recognize that unless they provide the equipment and resources needed for kids, they won’t be equipped to play.
+Healthy churches know to set budgets, and prioritize what and where funds are spent.
+One of the foremost goals of any kid-friendly church is to ensure that the children’s ministry is supported financially and has all the resources needed to play and succeed.

 Extra Point